 Fannie Mae and Freddie Mac are the two-giant government-sponsored companies that buy and sell home loans from lenders.
 They have several programs for people with high LTV ratios; a high LTV is considered 97% or higher.
 High-LTV refinance loans are always in high demand.

 You do not need to have a particular credit score to qualify.
 However, you only qualify if you have a conventional loan backed by Fannie Mae or Freddie Mac.

-Homeowners have many reliable options to refinance their mortgage, whether they want only to change the rate and/or term or pull out cash.
+Homeowners have many reliable options to refinance their mortgage, whether they want only to change the rate and/or term or pull-out cash.
 Be sure you check with several lenders because their credit score requirements for a refinance could vary significantly.
-Before you make big financial plans its is important to know how long it will take to refinance your mortgage.
+Before you make big financial plans, it is important to know how long it will take to refinance your mortgage.

 Keep in mind that you will qualify for better rates and terms with a higher credit score.
 So, before you decide to refinance, work on raising your credit score.
 Pay bills on time, pay down debt and don’t apply for new credit.

 If you follow these guidelines, your credit score will rise, and so will your mortgage refinance options.
 By managing your credit responsibly and taking steps to improve your score, you can position yourself for a successful and cost-effective mortgage refinance.
 Consulting with a mortgage professional can also provide valuable insights into your specific situation and options available to you.